pankleks/WasherOne/README.md

 - Wash fan arm (1 body) -> arm for drying fan

 > Tolerances are quie tight -> use included step files to modify if needed.
+> All files are in 3MF format - some contains multiple bodies -> print them separatelly

 ## Electronics